 Workplace from Meta – a Facebook-like platform for internal communication

 Workplace from Meta is a solution for companies.
 It combines the simplicity and familiarity of Facebook with features designed for business and perfectly complements cloud applications offered by Google.

-Workplace from Meta is a platform for internal communication, but it also allows cross-company groups, including employees from a partner organization.
-Just-in-time communication on the forum has proved beneficial for the company’s functioning, significantly improving the work of the board and the HR department.
+Workplace from Meta is a platform for internal communication, but it also allows cross-company groups, including employees from partner organisations.
+In FOTC, communication on such a forum has proved beneficial for the company’s functioning, significantly improving the work of the board and the HR department.

 Customer service and sales